issalig/led-clock/README.md

 Clock layout
 ------------

-  The idea is to have different interchangeable covers allowing the clock to easily change its appearance (and behavioour).
+  The idea is to have different interchangeable covers allowing the clock to easily change its appearance (and behaviour).
   By default two types of clock are designed:

 - word clock